Looking to incorporate grammar into everyday life?

 I’m partial to School House Rocks.
 If you have younger students, Martha Speaks covers grammatical terminology.
 If the shows are too young for your students, ask them to write a summary of the lesson – like a television show review.
 Another option is have older students create a pamphlet for younger students – a mini lesson for the show’s targeted ages.

 Once students see that grammar isn’t separate from the rest of English lessons, they will fear it less.
-Grammar terminology can become a part of everyday life, and grammar lesson plans and activities will have greater meaning because of these small incorporations.
+You can incorporate grammar into everyday life, and grammar lesson plans and activities will have greater meaning because of these small incorporations.